Steve Hargrave

 Steve Hargrave is an English broadcast journalist, presenter, writer and content creator known for his unique celebrity interviews and red-carpet reports.

 Broadcasting career

 Hargrave began his career presenting and producing news for 2CR Radio in Bournemouth before hosting Entertainment News for Independent Radio News.
 He then joined ITN produced services London Tonight and ITV News as an Entertainment Correspondent, where he also created and presented ITV2's daily showbiz news bulletin.
 He was subsequently named one of Broadcast magazine's under-30 UK Media Hotshots.

-In 2008 he joined Sky News as Entertainment Correspondent where he regularly reported live from red carpets at events such as the Oscars the Cannes Film Festival and reported live on major breaking news stories such as Michael Jackson's death.
+In 2008, he joined Sky News as its Entertainment Correspondent, regularly reporting live from red carpets at events such as the Oscars the Cannes Film Festival and reporting live on major breaking news stories such as Michael Jackson's death.